DhiaElhak-Ezzeddini/DDPM-Implementation/README.md

 | **FashionMNIST** | 28×28    | Padded to 32×32, grayscale |
 | **CelebA**       | Variable | Resized and normalized     |

-All datasets are normalized to `[-1, 1]` to match DDPM requirements.
+All datasets are normalized to `[-1, 1]` to match DDPM requirements.(we worked only with MNIST Dataset)

 ---